KieronQuinn/AmbientMusicMod/readme.md

 Download the latest APK from the [Releases page](https://github.com/KieronQuinn/AmbientMusicMod/releases) and install it.
 Ambient Music Mod will download and install the latest Now Playing APK for you as part of the setup process.

+If you have any questions, please [read the FAQ](https://github.com/KieronQuinn/AmbientMusicMod/blob/main/app/src/main/res/raw/faq.md) before opening an issue or replying to the XDA thread.

 ## Building

 > Note: If you are building Ambient Music Mod yourself, you **must** also build Now Playing, since the signatures have to match for security reasons.